 Fleas are cats’ most common skin parasite.
 They not only cause skin problems but can also transmit diseases to you and your cat.
 Finding effective and safe ways of killing fleas is essential to avoid problems.

 Baby powder contains talcum or cornstarch powder.
 It is thought to absorb moisture, dehydrating and suffocating adult fleas, but there is no scientific evidence to back this up.
 Moreover, it is not a flea repellent and cannot kill the immature stages of the fleas, meaning its use is neither safe nor effective for getting rid of fleas.
 So, is baby powder safe to use on cats?

 While baby powder may seem like an effective way to get rid of fleas on pet fur, it is not safe and should not be used on or around cats.
 Unlike canines, felines are meticulous self-groomers prone to licking foreign substances off their fur.
 Licking or inhaling talcum powder can cause health problems.

 Read on to learn more about why baby powder is not a suitable flea treatment and the recommended methods to keep your cat flea-free.

 Can I Use Baby Powder to Kill Fleas on Cats?

 Baby powder is thought to kill adult fleas on pet fur through suffocation.
-As explained, you need to be careful about the ingredients of the product you use on cats.
+You need to be careful about the ingredients of the product that you use on cats.
 The two main types of baby powder include the following.